avijani/Happiness-Index/README.md

 # Happiness-Index
-Using R studio and data visualizations to illustrate the impact of terrorism on happiness index.
+Using R studio and data visualizations to illustrate the impact of GPD, social supoort, corruption/terrorism on happiness index.

 # Project Overview: Analyzing Global Happiness Factors